‘Self-esteem is the reputation we acquire with ourselves.’ – Nathaniel Branden

 Fear is a typical feeling for children.
 Here is an activity for children to face their fears and talk about them.

 Paper and pen

-- Ask the child to list out the things she is afraid to do.
-For instance, she could be afraid to go to swimming classes because of weight.
-Or she is scared of doing a class presentation or asking someone out on a date.
+- Ask your child to list out the things she is afraid to do.
+For instance, she could be afraid to go to swimming classes.
+Or she is scared of doing a class presentation.

 The sentences should be something like this:

 I am afraid to enroll in the swim team because …

 I am afraid to talk to so and so because…

 - The second step is to imagine doing the thing they fear.
 Imagine registering for that swim team or talking to that person.

 - Every time the child writes down what they are afraid of, ask them to write what the possible outcomes would be if they tried it.
 And next to the negative outcome, get them to write something about possible positive outcomes.